Alexander-Nagel/Two_Snakes/README.md

 # Two Snakes
 A macOS console game using ncurses library

-Build with Xcode 10.3 on macOS High Sierra 10.13.6
+Built with Xcode 10.3 on macOS High Sierra 10.13.6